We’ve selected the 10 best air heat pumps in three performance categories to give you the information needed to make your buying decision.

 Ground source heat pumps collect and dump heat underground, or sometimes in a body of water, where year-round temperatures are consistent.
 This makes geothermal heat pumps more efficient – it is easier to collect heat for warming your home in ground that is 55 to 60 degrees than from air that is much colder.

 Likewise, dumping heat into ground or water in that temperature range is easier than dispersing it into air that is 80 to 100+ degrees.
 However, geothermal heat pumps cost much more and might not be a cost-effective choice for your situation.

 When to Choose an Air Source Heat Pump

-They are an excellent fit for most climates, though they make less sense where winters are very cold.
+They are an excellent fit for most climates, though they make less sense for locations where winters are very cold.

 When winter temperatures drop into the 30s or lower, auxiliary electric heat strips in the air handler assist with heating.

 However, electric heat is the most expensive type, so overall efficiency is lost, and energy costs rise when the heat strips are used a lot.
 For this reason, heat pumps are not best sellers in the colder, northern regions of North America.